 I am very lucky to have three wonderful children, Claudia, Xavier and Juliette, but I have no idea what they will do and I am not allowed to ask either.

 I am also grateful for all the support and encouragement I have received over the years from my many good friends who are here today.
-Most of my friends have this as a very novel experience, in part because it is the first time because they have been in a room full of lawyers and will not be getting a bill afterwards.
+Most of my friends have this as a very novel experience, in part because it is the first time they have been in a room full of lawyers and will not be getting a bill.

 There are a few people I would like to thank individually though for helping me get to where I am and I want to start with Frazer Hunt, who is now Mills Oakley.
-But Frazer was one of my supervising partners in the area of maritime and transport law.
-I learnt an enormous amount from him, including terms like “the Hague-Visby Rules”, “FOB and CIF” and “package limitation” terms that I no longer know what they mean.
-But I do remember Frazer saying that if you could understand maritime law you could understand anything, but of course that is a civil lawyer who has never dealt with the Criminal Code.
+Frazer was one of my supervising partners in the area of maritime and transport law.
+I learnt an enormous amount from him, including terms like “the Hague-Visby Rules”, “FOB and CIF” and “package limitation” terms that I no longer understand..
+But I do remember Frazer saying that if you could understand maritime law you could understand anything, but of course that is a civil lawyer who has never dealt with the Commonwealth Criminal Code.

 I also remember from my time as a very junior solicitor briefing the now Chief Justice in a matter in the Federal Court involving the application of an international arbitration clause and using the then unheard of practice of calling a witness from overseas by telephone, very radical.